 March 15, 2013 - April 7, 2013

-A Denver area REGIONAL PREMIER, Race follows "three attorneys, two black and one white, offered a chance to defend a white man charged with a crime against a black woman."
+A Denver area REGIONAL PREMIERE, Race follows "three attorneys, two black and one white, offered a chance to defend a white man charged with a crime against a black woman."
 The plot unfolds as the three lawyers and defendant grapple with the evidence of the case and their own feelings about race.
 Mamet has said that the "theme is race and the lies we tell each other on the subject."

 The Shadow Box,

 by Michael Cristofer